raspberrypilearning/cd-intermediate-wearables-sushi/en/step_8.md

     }
 ```

 + Add as many colours as you like.
-Try passing in different values other than `100` for the second **parameter** as well and watch your animation speed up or slow down!
+Try passing in different values other than `100` for the second parameter as well, and watch your animation speed up or slow down!